GrgAakash/Code-collection--REU-25/SIHRS/README.md

 ### 1. Download Raw Data

-The raw data files are not included in this repository due to size (779 MB total).
+The raw data files are not included in this repository due to size.
 Download them from the original sources:

 **Option A: Direct Downloads**
 ```bash